Classical Combinatorial Optimization Scaling for Random Ising Models on 2D Heavy-Hex Graphs: Methods

 \section{Methods}

 First, we created a custom generator that produces heavy-hex graphs -- the structure of these graphs is a tileable lattice \cite{Chamberland_2020}.
 This allows us to create graphs with an arbitrary number of nodes.
 We focus specifically on 2-dimensional heavy-hex structures that are approximately square (approximately the same number of hexagonal unit cells on all sides of the 2D lattice) because this follows the existing structures of current IBM quantum processors \cite{Chamberland_2020}.
 Figure \ref{fig:example_heavy_hex_graphs} shows three of these generated heavy-hex graphs.
-Based on these graph structures, next the Ising models defined on those graphs can be created.
+Based on these graph structures the Ising models defined on those graphs can be created.
 The heavy-hex Ising model generator uses the Networkx package \cite{hagberg2008exploring}.

-The heavy-hex graph spin glass Ising models were generated using the same methods outlined in refs. \cite{QAOA_QA_127, pelofske2023short, pelofske2023scalingwholechipqaoahigherorder}, but applied to significantly larger problem sizes.
-These Ising models are \emph{minimization} and \emph{unconstrained} combinatorial optimization problems.
+The heavy-hex graph spin glass Ising models were generated using the same methods outlined in refs.~\cite{QAOA_QA_127, pelofske2023short, pelofske2023scalingwholechipqaoahigherorder}, but applied to significantly larger problem sizes.
+In the context of the field of combinatorial optimization, these Ising models are can be classified as \emph{minimization} and \emph{unconstrained} combinatorial optimization problems (as opposed to, for example, a type of constrained optimization problem).

 All of the decision variables in the Ising models are spins $z_i \in \{+1, -1\}$.
 Each heavy-hex graph can be described as a set of edges $E$ and vertices $V$; $G=(V,E)$. $|V|$ is the number of nodes which we will typically denote as $n$ to define the system size.
 Given a vector of spins $z = (z_1, \ldots, z_{n}) \in \{ +1,-1\}^n$, the cost function is defined as